JuliaMolSim/AtomsCalculators.jl/docs/src/interface-definition.md

 ## Other Automatically Generated Calls

-Many methods have optimized calls when energy and forces (and/or virial) are calculated.
+Many methods have optimized calls when energy and forces (and/or virial) are calculated together.
 To allow access to these calls there are also calls

 - `energy_forces` for potential energy and allocating forces
 - `energy_forces!` for potential energy and non-allocating forces
 - `energy_forces_virial` for potential energy, allocating forces and virial
 - `energy_forces_virial!` for potential energy, non-allocating forces and virial

 These all are generated automatically, if you have defined the corresponding individual methods.
-The main idea here is that you can implement more efficient methods by your self.
+The main idea here is that you can implement more efficient methods by yourself.

 Example implementation